Bruce Hirstius

 Dick Findlay

-On August 18, 2009 at the age of 87, runner Dick Findlay took 1st place for his group at the Baton Rouge Corporate Cup.
+At age 87, Dick Findlay won first place in his age group at the Baton Rouge Corporate Cup, continuing his lifelong dedication to running.

 Dr. Marvalene Hughes